riverlane/deltaflow-on-artiq/docs/artiq_emulator.rst

 ==============

 To test our Rabi-Demo in a realistic scenario we have developed a skeleton ARTIQ Emulator.
-We have started with a real simple implementation of it, slowly adding more features to make it better emulate the real ARTIQ system.
+We have started with a real simple implementation that we are continuosly improving to emulate at best the real ARTIQ system.

 Please note that, currently, the stand-alone ARTIQ emulator is still in beta, contact us if you would like to get access to the ARTIQ emulator without Deltaflow (deltaflow@riverlane.com).